 Keywords like “we buy houses [my city], sell your house fast [my city}.

 But one thing was missing.
 LEADS…

 So I bit the bullet and kicked off a Facebook ads campaign.
-Sure enough within the first two days, I got 2 brand new leads in my inbox.
-I also started doing some retargeting because I could see that a lot of people clicked my Facebook ads, but didn’t opt in.
+Sure enough, within the first two days, I got 2 brand new leads in my inbox.
+I also started retargeting because I could see that many people clicked on my Facebook ads but didn’t opt-in.
 So now I can show ads to them on Facebook later.
-Well worth the $20 bucks and 2 hours on Sunday that I spent.
+Well worth the $20 bucks and 2 hours on Sunday I spent.

 - They are in a hot market